COVID-19 Information for Care and Support Providers

 Support being offered

 As at the end of August 2020, this package of support was estimated to total £5.1 million.

 14. I have heard that the Adult Social Care Infection Control Fund has been extended, when can providers expect to receive further payments?

-The Department of Health and Social Care have confirmed that the Adult Social Care Infection Control Fund will be extended from September 2020 to March 2021.
+The Department of Health and Social Care have confirmed that the Adult Social Care Infection Control Fund was extended from September 2020 to March 2021.
 You can read about Round 2 of the Fund and grant allocations here.

 15. How has the Adult Social Care Infection Control Fund been spent in Newcastle?

 During Round 1 of the Adult Social Care Infection Control Fund, Newcastle was allocated £3.25 million for care and support providers in the city.
 This was allocated across tranche 1 and tranche 2 of the funding during May 2020 and July 2020.

 At the end of each funding period, recipient organisations are asked to submit a return informing the Council how they used the funding.
 The returns are collated and reported back to the Department of Health and Social Care and we have set out a summary of the information received to date below:

 |Tranche||% spent on measures to isolate residents in their own care homes||%spent on actions to restrict staff movement within care homes||% spent on paying staff full wages while isolating following a positive test||% spent on other infection control measures|